samsology/DataScience/README.md

 ## 📊 Project Overview

-This project performs a comprehensive exploratory and business analysis of a pizza sales dataset using **Python** and **Jupyter Notebook**.
+In this project I performs a comprehensive exploratory and business analysis of a pizza sales dataset using **Python** and **Jupyter Notebook**.
 The objective is to transform raw transactional data into meaningful operational and strategic insights through structured data cleaning, relational joins, and analytical modelling.

-The project simulates a real-world retail analytics workflow, focusing on:
+My retail analytics workflow, focusing on:

 * Sales performance evaluation
 * Customer ordering behaviour